Uppark: History

-The house, set high on the South Downs, was built for Ford Grey (1655—1701), the first Earl of Tankerville, circa 1690, the architect is believed to have been William Talman.
-The estate was sold in 1747 to Sir Matthew Fetherstonhaugh and his wife Sarah.
+The house, set high on the South Downs, was built for Ford Grey, 1st Earl of Tankerville (1655—1701), circa 1690; the architect is believed to have been William Talman.
+The estate was sold in 1747 to Sir Matthew Fetherstonhaugh, and his wife Sarah.
 Matthew and Sarah redecorated the house extensively from 1750 to 1760 and introduced most of the existing collection of household items displayed today, much of it collected on their Grand Tour of 1749 to 1751.

-Their only son, Sir Harry Fetherstonhaugh, added to the collection and commissioned Humphry Repton to add a new pillared portico, dairy and landscaped garden.
+Their only son, Sir Henry Fetherstonhaugh, added to the collection and commissioned Humphry Repton to add a new pillared portico, dairy and landscaped garden.
 In the 19th century stables and kitchens were added as separate buildings, connected to the main building by tunnels.
 Sir Harry married, at the age of 71, the estate's dairymaid, 21-year-old Mary Ann Bullock, to whom he left Uppark on his death in 1846.
 She in turn, after considerably upgrading the property, left it to her sister Frances on her own death in 1874.
 Frances Bullock, under her adopted name of Miss Fetherstonhaugh, was determined to fulfill the trust her sister had passed on.
 She chose her two friends, Colonel Keith Turnour and Admiral Herbert Meade, to be her heirs in succession.
 Both were selected as second sons who could, therefore, adopt her name, which both went on to do.
 Admiral Meade's wife, Margaret, became the next mistress of Uppark in 1931.
 She continued caring for the house and contents as the Bullock sisters had done.
 After World War II, Admiral Meade-Fetherstonhaugh and his son, Richard, entered into negotiations with the National Trust, the outcome being that Uppark passed to the Trust in 1954.
 The house is open to the public, except for private apartments leased from the Trust that are still used as a home.